10 New Year’s resolutions for writers and authors in 2025

 But, as we start to count over, many people take advantage of this event to also make over their lives.
 And why not?
 Any excuse to make ourselves better is a good excuse.

 2020, 2021 and 2022 brought a worldwide health crisis, even as we battle a climate emergency.
-2023 brought inflation and an affordability crisis around the world.
-These challenges won’t go away in 2024.
+2023 and 2024 brought inflation and an affordability crisis around the world.
+These challenges won’t go away in 2025.
 However, how we adapt to them, how we address them and what we do in our own, personal lives doesn’t have to remain the same.

 As humans, we might make resolutions about keeping people safe and consuming fewer resources.
 As writers, we have a whole different set of resolutions we can make.